 Hate ham but love sausage?
 That can be done!
 Did you know there are 4 places you can find bacon on a pig?
 Yes, please!
 Want to load up on chops, steaks and brats for grilling season?
 Done.
 Or maybe you love breakfast sausage and hocks for making pulled pork sandwiches.
 You’ll be amazed at how versatile pork can be.

-Purchase Pork by Half/Whole: Pigs are available by the half for $3.89/lb or the whole for $3.75/lb (hanging weight) plus custom processing costs at Byron Center Meats.
+Purchase Pork by Half/Whole: Pigs are available by the half for $3.89/lb or the whole for $3.75/lb (hanging weight) plus custom processing costs.

 A half pig will yield approximately 75-90 lbs of meat and average processing costs are $75 per half.
 A half pig will require approximately 3-4 cubic feet of freezer space, depending on your processing specifications.

 Below are some great resources to get you started about how you’d like your pig processed.
-If you have strong feelings about liking or disliking cuts, voice this when you speak with Byron Center Meats.
+If you have strong feelings about liking or disliking cuts, voice this when you speak with the processor.
 You can grind pretty much the entire animal into sausage if you don’t like certain cuts – think breakfast sausage, Italian sausage, brats, kielbasa, bulk plain pork, etc.